HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ##### Graphics Handler

 The graphics handler is the front end of the program.
 It reads data from a reference to the board and draws a visual representation to the screen.
+This includes highlighting the selected piece and highlighting in a different colour all the squares the piece can move to in the next turn.

-A problem with this class is that it also handles the control of the game.
+A problem with this class is that it also handles some of the control of the game.
+It has a 'Mouse Handler' object and a method `clicked(int x, int y)` which is called by the MouseHandler.
+The 'clicked' method takes the screen location of the mouse and determines which square has been clicked, it then tells this to the board.
 A better way to do this is to create a full model view controller, by making this class purely for rendering the game from a model of the board.
 All the other methods would then be moved to either the model or controller.

+##### Main

+This object is created in the `main()` method of the program, and handles all the GUI for setting up the chess game.
+This object also contains a Board object, a Game object, a Movement object and a Graphics Handler object.
+Its function is to

 ##### AI

+This class is responsible for determining the next move for the computer player to do.
+It has only one important public method `playNextMove()`.
+This method utilises private methods to both determine the best next move and execute it.
 A problem with this class is the minimax method which is incredibly large.

 #### 2.1.2 Data Storage Objects